iakubovskii7/Python_tricks/README.md

 # Python_tricks
-Tricks for Python in ML &amp; Analytics
+Tricks for Python in ML & Analytics